Kingwin127/Alliance-Guide/README.md

 ##Member levels
-###Level 8,9,10
+###Level 3
-- First tier of member levels, nations must meet the requirements of 4,5,6,7
+- Final member level, nations must meet the requirements of level 2
 - Levels can only be awarded by agreement of the alliance council or by the 1st officer
 - Only awarded to the most trusted members of the alliance
 - **Beta security clearance**

-###Level 4,5,6,7
+###Level 2
-- Second tier of member levels
+- Second member level
 - GDP must exceed 1,500 GDP
 - Must be regularly active
 - Must have contributed to the alliance in some way shape or form
 - Must have been in the alliance for at least 10 days
-- Levels awarded upon meeting criteria and the level based on how much contributed or demand for the level
+- Levels awarded upon meeting criteria

-###Level 1,2,3
+###Level 1
-- Third tier of member levels
+- First member level
 - General levels, no prequisites
-- Level specifically determines how active the nation is, to reach level 3 and prepare to move to level 4 the nation must be regularly active